My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

-Rahim Khan is a minor but important character in the dynamics of The Kite Runner by Khaled Hosseini.
-Although he plays a small part in the novel, his effect on the protagonist (Amir) is very prominent.
-As a result, Rahim Khan is referred to several times throughout the story by other characters and plays a large part in the latter half of the novel when he calls Amir back to Afghanistan.
+Rahim Khan is a minor but important character in The Kite Runner by Khaled Hosseini.
+Although he plays a small part in the novel, his effect on the protagonist (Amir) should not be understated.
+Rahim Khan is referred to several times throughout the story by other characters and plays a large part in the latter half of the novel when he calls Amir back to Afghanistan.

 Constants Throughout the Novel

 At the beginning of the novel, Rahim Khan is seen defending Amir against Baba's criticisms, encouraging Amir to keep writing and attempting to cheer him up.
 At the end of the story, he calls Amir back so that he can redeem himself, saying himself that money is not the issue when talking about getting Sohrab, leaving the opportunity to save Sohrab to Amir alone.
 Leaving Amir money and trying his best to look after Baba's house in his absence also shows just how caring Rahim Khan is for his friends.

 Linked in with being caring, is that Rahim Khan understands Amir and how what he did (betray Hassan) had affected him, as well as the effects Baba's disappointment had on him.
 Later, he understood that the only way Amir could feel better about himself is by taking the chance to sacrifice something for Hassan, allowing him the knowledge of Sohrab and how to save him.
 Lying about the existence of an American couple also showed understanding on Khan's part because he knew that without the couple Amir would not have gone, but that after Amir had got Sohrab, he would want to take him back to America instead.